-in Israel.8 They found that workers with Sephardic last names earn substantially less than those with Ashkenazi last names.
-Bertrand and Mullainathan (2004) conducted an audit study by sending employers identical resumes that differ in the ethnic and racial signal of a name (Black sounding name versus a White sounding one).
-They found that resumes with Black-sounding names received substantially fewer callbacks than their White coun- terparts.
-Furthermore, these early innovations in leveraging name-based identification highlight the importance of understanding how such signals can capture both conscious and unconscious bias, thereby situating this study within a broader framework of research on race, names, and economic outcomes.
+in Israel8 and found that workers with Sephardic last names earn substantially less than those with Ashkenazi last names.
+Bertrand and Mullainathan (2004) conducted an audit study by sending employers identical resumes that differed only in the ethnic and racial signal of the applicant’s name (Black-sounding versus White-sounding).
+They found that resumes with Black-sounding names received substantially fewer callbacks than their White counterparts.
+These early innovations in leveraging name-based identification highlight the importance of understanding how such signals can capture both conscious and unconscious bias, placing the current study within a broader framework of research on race, names, and economic outcomes.

-Moreover, audit studies in education economics investigated the effect of racial and ethnic signal on access to education.
-Bergman and McFarlin Jr (2018) found that students with Hispanic sounding names received 2 percentage points fewer responses from schools than students with White sounding names.
+Audit studies in education economics investigated the effect of racial and ethnic signals on access to education.
+Bergman and McFarlin Jr (2018) found that students with Hispanic-sounding names received 2 percentage points fewer responses from college admissions queries than students with White sounding names.
 Janssen et al. (2022) found that guidance counselors restricted Asian students from advanced opportunities.
-Gaddis et al. (2024) found significant discrimination in interactions with principals against Hispanic and Chi- nese American families.
-Finally, Bourabain, Verhaeghe, and Stevens (2023) found more evidence of discrimination in access to education against students with underprivileged backgrounds in the Flemish education system.
-Discrimination can affect educational at- tainment through multiple channels: restricted access to advanced coursework, biased academic counseling, limited encouragement to pursue higher education, and subtle in- stitutional barriers that may cause Hispanic students to feel unwelcome or unsupported in educational settings.
-While Hispanic college enrollment has increased substantially in recent decades, discrimination within educational institutions may still impede degree completion through these various mechanisms.
-This paper contributes to this literature by providing evidence that discrimination in access to education could lead to lower earn- ings for Hispanics, and it further shows how parental background and marriage market selection can importantly shape these outcomes in ways not previously explored by ear- lier studies.
+Gaddis et al. (2024) found significant discrimination in interactions between school principals and Hispanic and Chinese American families.
+Bourabain, Verhaeghe, and Stevens (2023) found more evidence of discrimination in access to education against students with underprivileged backgrounds in the Flemish education system.
+Discrimination can affect educational access and success through multiple channels: restricted access to advanced coursework, biased academic counseling, limited encouragement to pursue higher education, and subtle institutional barriers that may cause Hispanic students to feel unwelcome or unsupported in educational settings.
+While Hispanic college enrollment has increased substantially in recent decades, discrimination within educational institutions may still impede degree completion.
+The current paper contributes to this literature by providing evidence that discrimination in access to education could lead to lower earnings for Hispanics, and how parental background and marriage market selection can shape these outcomes in ways not previously explored by earlier studies.

 The rest of the paper is organized as follows.
 In Section 2, I describe the data used in this paper.
 In Section 3, I present the empirical strategy.
 In Section 5, I present the results from the estimation of the two specifications.
 Finally, in Section 6, I conclude.